Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## begin() {: #infinity.ui.begin_function .doc-function}

 Begins a new window with the specified name and optional show close button flag and window flags.
+The window state, represented by `infinity.ui.windowStates`, is returned after the function call.

 Signature:
 ```